opentok/opentok-reconnection/README.md

 initial group of developers.
 If you are interested in being a part of this group, you would need to do the following:

-1. Answer the following questions and send back your responses to us at **automatic-reconnection-beta@tokbox.com**
+1. Answer the following questions and send your responses to **automatic-reconnection-beta@tokbox.com**
 > 1. Your preferred contact email for this developer preview.
 >
 > 2. Please list which platforms (Android, iOS, Web, etc.) that your